navicenna/item-catalog/vagrant/catalog/README.md

 SOURCES

-Some code was adapted from the flask-oauth example here: https://github.com/lepture/flask-oauthlib/blob/master/example/google.py as well as the official Udacity repositories associated with the authentication lesson.
+Some code adapted from this flask-oauth example https://github.com/lepture/flask-oauthlib/blob/master/example/google.py Some general concepts also come from the official Udacity repositories associated with the authentication lesson

 MODULES